-There are various ways to do it in Adobe Photoshop.
+There are various ways to do it in Serif’s Affinity Photo.
 Adjustment layers make it particularly easy.

 But I want to get you out of your comfort zone!
-I’m going to show you how to boost colours in Photoshop using the Lab color mode.
-You’ll use layers, colour modes, layer masks, and opacity to really make your images sing.
+I’m going to show you how to boost colours in Affinity Photo using the Lab colour mode.
+You’ll use layers, colour formats, and layer masks to really make your images sing.

 So let’s crack on!

 For this tutorial, I’m using this image.
-You can download it here from FreeStockImages.
+It’s my own photo from my 2017 trip to Venice, looking up at the Bridge of Sighs.
 Or you can use your own and apply the same principles!

-So open up your image in Photoshop.
-Go to Image in the top menu bar, scroll down one to Mode, and across to Lab Color.
+So open up your image in Affinity Photo.
+Go to Document in the top menu bar, scroll down to Colour Format, and across to Lab.

 Now you’ve entered a new colour mode.
 Neither RGB nor CMYK can perfectly replicate the colour spectrum that humans can see.
 Lab colour was introduced as a way to simulate this.

 But you can’t really render it on a screen or print it so it has limited value.
-Still, for our purposes it offers a cool way to boost colours in Photoshop.
+Still, for our purposes, it offers a cool way to boost colours.

-Where it says ‘Channel’ at the top of the panel, it should say ‘L’.
+Under the graph, it will say ‘Master’ on the central dropdown menu.
 That’s because images in Lab color mode are split into three channels.
 L, a and b.
 Hence the name.
 We want to make changes to a and b.
-So change the channel to ‘a’ in the dropdown.
+So change the channel to ‘AOpponent’ in the dropdown.

 Now you want to click on that central diagonal line and drag it to match the screenshot above.
 Those boxes dividing the panel into quarters are really useful.